-Margot Patterson, a KC-area leader of CODEPINK, speaks of that organization and thanks PeaceWorks for doing an amazing job—see these two videos.
+Margot Patterson, a KC-area leader of CODEPINK, spoke of that organization and thanked PeaceWorks for doing an amazing job.

 Taylor Qualls, a young adult pastor and therapist, played his guitar and sang.
 “Love is building up bridges between all,” and “Love is turning over tables, tearing down walls,” he sang in these two videos.